-As Gen Z continues to grow into the its place in the world, new trends among a connected generation are emerging.
+As Gen Z continues to grow into its place in the world, new trends among a connected generation are emerging.

 Not surprisingly, they’re increasingly glued to their mobile devices and their behavior is unlike anything the market has experienced before.